GabrielByram/TripAtlas/Trip Atlas/Documentation/TripAtlas.md

 ## Requirements

+Sprint 1:
 * MERN Stack (MongoDB, Express.js, React, and Node.js)
 * Users can log into accounts
 * Users can save trip preferences to DB
-* Modern UI that allows users to pick parts of the world graphically
+* Map interface that allows users to see all countries/destinations around the world
-* Suggestions for time of year to visit generated based on web scraping of price and weather information
-* Destinations suggested based on trip preferences
+* Include search filters for narrowing down destinations based on factors such as price, climate, and activities
+* Countries or areas can be highlighted if they match all/most of the searched for requirements
+* STRETCH GOAL:
-* Future trips suggested based on how much users liked previous destinations (Opportunity for ML)
+* STRETCH GOAL: Future trips suggested based on how much users liked previous destinations
-* AI generation of trip schedules
+* STRETCH GOAL: AI generation of trip schedules
-* Hotel and amenity suggestions based on web scraping and preferences